tommlogan/land_surface_temperature/README.md

   3. The final images are saved in `data/processed/image/<city>`

 #### 1.4 Calculate mean LST, albedo, NDVI
-  This is done within `L8_processing.py`
+  This is done within running `code/processing/L8_processing.py`

   This is a plot of the mean LST for Baltimore
     ![image](fig/map/lst_day_mean.jpg)

-### 2 Prepare land cover, tree canopy, impervious surface data
+### 2 Prepare land cover, tree canopy, impervious surface, elevation data
 This actually occurs during the code `clip_geographic_data.R` which is called during the previous step.

 ### 3 Grid data for analysis